 Video surveillance cameras are used at some branches of Capital Area District Libraries to enhance the safety and security of library users, staff and property.
-CADL does not treat video surveillance footage as a "library record" within the purview of the Michigan Library Privacy Act.
-The video surveillance cameras are not kept private and may be disclosed to third parties, such as law enforcement, if necessary.
+The Michigan Library Privacy Acts states that a library record does not include "Recorded video surveillance images made solely for security purposes that do not include images of any activity or any other document or record that identifies a person as having requested or lawfully obtained specific services, materials, or information resources from a library."
+The video surveillance cameras at CADL are not kept private and may be disclosed to third parties, such as law enforcement, if necessary.